keboola/darksky-augmentation/README.md

 ================

 KBC Docker app for getting weather conditions of given locations from [darksky.net API](https://darksky.net/dev/docs.
-API access is provisioned by Keboola itself.
 Optionally it can get historical data.
 You tell the app where it will find table columns with coordinates, optionally column with dates, and what weather conditions you want to know about them.